agencia-enigma/agencia-enigma.github.io/README.md

 # Welcome to Enigma's website project!

-Our ui designed was created by [Coletivo Jupiter](https://www.behance.net/jupitercoletivo), and we are heavily focused on mobile first here.
+Our ui design was created by [Coletivo Jupiter](https://www.behance.net/jupitercoletivo), and we are heavily focused on mobile first here.
 Hope you like it!

 ## About our stack
 Our stack is basically composed by: